Raleigh's Premier Dog Training Company

 Therapy Dogs Carolina

-Therapy Dogs Carolina have made it our focus to become the best of the best when it comes to serving the community.
-Specializing in bringing companionship and joy to local communities and were originally created to focus more on local opportunities such as assisted living, children’s programs, hospitals, and much more.
+We have teamed up with Therapy Dogs Carolina to service the Triangle area.
+Therapy Dogs Carolina focuses on becoming the best of the best when it comes to serving the community — specializing in bringing companionship and joy to local communities through assisted living, children’s programs, hospitals, and much more.

-Initial Interest Meeting:
+Initial Interest Meeting

 Join us on Saturday, September 21 at 2 PM for an introductory session on becoming a registered therapy dog team.
 Our special guest, Jack Barron, brings nearly 30 years of experience in the field.
-He has worked with four registered therapy dogs and has directed one of the largest therapy dog programs in the U.S. (This is a non-dog meeting!)
-Text or Call 919-714-9748 to register.
+He has worked with four registered therapy dogs and has directed one of the largest therapy dog programs in the U.S.

 Mission Statement